Cambridge English

 had they studied English grammar before?

-As you can imagine, for 'wh' questions, we just put the question word before 'had':
+In 'wh' questions, the question word precedes 'had':

 Wh Questions